matijakolaric-com/django-music-publisher/docs/faq.rst

 +++++++++++

 When my society says I should ask the vendor about some issue, who do I ask?
-	Regardless if you installed Django Music Publisher yourself, the software vendor in their meaning of the word is **you**, as you have accepted the MIT licence, which makes clear that the software comes 'as is'.
+	Regardless if you installed Django-Music-Publisher yourself, the software vendor in their meaning of the word is **you**, as you have accepted the MIT licence, which makes clear that the software comes 'as is'.